+We are an indirect, wholly-owned subsidiary of CenterPoint Energy, a public utility holding company.
+Our operating subsidiaries own and operate natural gas distribution facilities, supply natural gas to commercial and industrial customers and electric and natural gas utilities and own interests in Enable as described below.
+Our operating subsidiaries include:

-We own and operate natural gas distribution systems.
-A wholly-owned subsidiary of CERC Corp. offers variable and fixed-price physical natural gas supplies primarily to commercial and industrial customers and electric and gas utilities.
-As of December 31, 2015, CERC Corp. also owned approximately 55.4% of the limited partner interests in Enable Midstream Partners, LLC (Enable), which owns, operates and develops natural gas and crude oil infrastructure assets.
-We are an indirect, wholly-owned subsidiary of CenterPoint Energy, Inc. (CenterPoint Energy).
+- NGD, which owns and operates natural gas distribution systems in six states; and - CES, which obtains and offers competitive variable and fixed-price physical natural gas supplies and services primarily to commercial and industrial customers and electric and natural gas utilities in 31 states.

+As of December 31, 2016, we also owned approximately 54.1% of the limited partner interests in Enable, an unconsolidated partnership jointly controlled with OGE, which owns, operates and develops natural gas and crude oil infrastructure assets.